Non-linear realizations and invariant action principles in higher gauge theory: Non-linear realizations and FDAs

 where $\mathrm{D}_{\omega}$ is the covariant derivative defined with the Lorentz connection $\omega^{ab}$.
-By replacing $\mu$ by $\tilde{\mu}$, every Lorentz invariant quantity will become invariant under the action of the Poincar\'{e} group.
-This allows to formulate four-dimensional general relativity as a gauge theory of the Poincar\'{e} group by identifying the vielbein field one form as $V^{a}$ instead of $e^{a}$.
-Eqs. (\ref{5B}) and (\ref{5C}) allow to obtain the transformation laws of the scalar multiplet under the transformations of the stability subgroup and the coset space respectively.
+Eqs. (\ref{5Binf}) and (\ref{5Cinf}) allow to obtain the transformation laws of the scalar multiplet under the transformations of the stability subgroup and the coset space respectively.
 In this case, by considering a zero-form gauge parameter